Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Jandakot.

-Both young and old age cohorts exhibit low prevalence of common health conditions.
-The rate of private health cover is very high at approximately 56% of the total population (~1,717 people).
-The most common medical conditions in the area are arthritis and mental health issues, impacting 6.7% and 6.2% of residents respectively.
-A total of 71.7% of residents declare themselves completely clear of medical ailments, compared to 72.9% across Greater Perth.
-As of 30 June 20XX, the area has 20.8% of residents aged 65 and over (631 people), which is higher than the 14.8% in Greater Perth.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+Both young and old age cohorts experience low prevalence of common health conditions.
+The rate of private health cover is very high at approximately 56% of the total population (~1,739 people).
+The most common medical conditions are arthritis and mental health issues, impacting 6.7 and 6.2% of residents respectively.
+Seventy-one point seven percent declare themselves completely clear of medical ailments, compared to 72.9% across Greater Perth.
+Twenty point eight percent of residents are aged 65 and over (639 people), which is higher than the 14.8% in Greater Perth.
+Health outcomes among seniors perform even better than the general population in health metrics.

 Frequently Asked Questions - Health